 In 2018, DEP conducted a statewide survey of 45 certified fire training facilities.
 This survey gathered information regarding each facility’s historic use of AFFF and the source of each facility’s drinking water.
 In addition, the survey identified the likely locations of nearby public and private potable wells.
 This information was used to prioritize the order in which the facilities were evaluated.
 The Department assessed 25 fire training facilities where usage of AFFF was confirmed or suspected.
 The goal of completing these preliminary assessments was achieved in February 2020.
 Where contamination was identified, DEP will help the facility develop a cleanup plan to remove or contain the contamination to prevent future environmental impact and human exposure.
 DEP is undertaking these same obligations where contamination was identified on properties owned by the State including the Florida State Fire College.

 (Click image for a full-sized map)

 DEP is committed to providing timely information to the public regarding these efforts.
-This web page will be dedicated to making this information readily available and accessible to the public.
+This web page will be dedicated to making information readily available and accessible to the public.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.